stivensmorgan/RapidPay/README.md

 * Microsoft Visual Studion 2019

 ### Before continue
-Please download the repor and compile the application to restores de Nuget Packages and validate everything is ok
+Please download the repo and build the solution to restore de Nuget Packages and validate the application compile without issues

 ## Migrations
 Before run the application, please run the migration tool for create and initiale the database